brendt/stitcher.io/src/content/book/01-domains.md

 You might have noticed that the above example doesn't follow the Laravel convention of `\App` as the single root namespace.
 Since applications are only part of our project, and because there can be several, it doesn't make sense to use `\App` as the root for everything.

-Note that if you do prefer to stay closer to Laravel's default structure, you're allowed to do that.
+If you do prefer to stay closer to Laravel's default structure, you're allowed to do that.
 This means you'll end up with namespaces like `\App\Domain` and `\App\Api`.
 But you're free to do what you're comfortable with.

-If you want to separate the root namespaces though, you will need to make some changes to how Laravel is bootstrapped.
+If you want to separate the root namespaces though, you can do so by making a slight change in `composer.json`:

-First of all, you'll need to register all root namespaces in `composer.json`:

 ```json
 {